xila10/x.509-Lab---Certificates-mTLS/README.md

 client_share folder – giving them a shared “root of trust”.

 So:
--Server certificate → verified by the client using a CA.
+- Server certificate → verified by the client using a CA.
--Client certificate → verified by the server using the same CA.
+- Client certificate → verified by the server using the same CA.
--Both sides require local ‘trust anchors’.
+- Both sides require local ‘trust anchors’.
--Neither side automatically trusts the other.
+- Neither side automatically trusts the other.

 ## Test #4: ‘Certs not matching’
 I have created a new set of certificate + key, not signed by the trusted CA;